project image or logo

 Background

 At least eight bodies in our solar system are thought to harbor liquid oceans.
 In some cases, such as Europa and Enceladus, this ocean is perhaps habitable and encased in an icy shell kilometers thick.
-To explore these worlds new mission concepts must be developed using penetrating, submersible vehicles.
-The long mission duration - potentially over a year to melt through the icy shell and a one year exploration mission - requires a low power vehicle, limiting the types of instruments on board.
-While the vehicle would ideally travel hundreds to thousands of kilometers distant from the base station, the submersible would need to return close to the base station to transfer data - with data subsequently relayed to an orbital platform for eventual return to Earth.
-The radiation environment near the target body could preclude the use of an orbiting communication relay, instead relying on a relay in an eccentric Jovian orbit (in the case of Europa), increasing the time between communication windows from daily to monthly.
-When the submersible is away from the base station, it would be unable to communicate with Earth.
-Therefore, while making journeys further and further away from the base station, the submersible might be operating days or weeks without contact.
-During this time, the submersible would be required to autonomously detect, locate, and study a specific feature of interest.
+To explore these worlds, new mission concepts must be developed using ice penetrating, submersible vehicles.
+While the vehicle would ideally travel hundreds of kilometers distant from a base station, the submersible would need to return to transfer data - with data subsequently relayed to an orbital platform for eventual return to Earth.
+Additionally, the radiation environment near the target body could preclude the use of an orbiting communication relay, instead relying on a relay in an eccentric Jovian orbit (in the case of Europa), increasing the time between communication windows from daily to monthly.
+Therefore, the submersible might be operating days or weeks without humans in the loop.
+The ability for the submersible to autonomously detect, locate, and study any scientific features of interest would significantly increase the potential science return for such a mission.
+We have a wealth of experience studying hydrothermal venting, thermoclines, ocean fronts, and other structures in Earth's oceans.
+While not all ocean processes on Earth are expected to recur on other Ocean Worlds distant from the sun, we can use this experience to develop technology necessary to the study of Ocean Worlds.

 Problem